rdp/ffmpeg-windows-build-helpers/README.md

 ffmpeg-windows-build-helpers
 ============================

-This helper script lets you cross compile a windows-based 32 or 64-bit version of ffmpeg/mplayer/mp4box.exe, etc,  including their dependencies and libraries that they use.
+This helper script lets you cross compile a windows-based 32 or 64-bit version of ffmpeg.exe/mplayer/mp4box.exe, etc,  including their dependencies and libraries that they use.
 Note that I do offer custom builds, price negotiable.
-Ping me at rogerdpack@gmail.com and I'll do the work for you :)
+Ping me at rogerdpack@gmail.com and we can negotiate, I'll do the work for you :)

-The script allows the user to either build on a Linux host (which uses cross compiles to build windows binaries).
-Windows users can use windows bash or virtualbox.
+The script allows the user to build using a Linux host (which uses cross compiles to build windows binaries).
+Windows users can use wsl or virtualbox (which run linux).
-Building on linux takes less time overall.
-On Windows 10, you can use the bash shell (provided that you've installed the Windows Subsystem for Linux as explained [here](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
-NB if you use WSL Ubuntu 20.04 you need to do an extra step: https://github.com/rdp/ffmpeg-windows-build-helpers/issues/452
+Building on native linux box might take less time overall.
+NB if you use WSL Ubuntu 20.04 you need to do an extra step: https://github.com/rdp/ffmpeg-windows-build-helpers/issues/452 or look in the "extra" directory for a script to do various builds on WSL.
-Building in windows takes longer but avoids the need of deploying a  Linux installation for the same purpose.
-I do have some "distribution release builds" of running the script here: https://sourceforge.net/projects/ffmpegwindowsbi/files

 **Cross-compiling from a Linux environment:**

-You can build the project on Linux with a cross compiler toolchain, taking about 2 hours for the "options" build.
+Takes about 2 hours.

-Deploy a Linux VM on the host of your choice (>= 20.04 for Ubuntu), or natively on an extra computer or a dual boot system, and also, you could even create a VM temporarily, on a hosting provider such as Digital Ocean.
-Cheapest way: install windows 10 bash shell.
+Deploy a Linux VM on the host of your choice (>= 20.04 for Ubuntu), or natively on an extra computer or a dual boot system, or via a hosting provider such as Digital Ocean.
+Cheapest way: install windows 10 wsl bash shell.
 Another option: linux on a virtualbox VM.
-Another option, typically fastest: temporarily rent a box (ex: DigitalOcean or vultr or oracle cloud free ).
-If you're on a "too old" version of linux you may have luck with building it inside a "docker" see the docker folder.
-Else:
+Another option, typically fast: temporarily rent a box (ex: DigitalOcean or vultr).

 Download the script by cloning this repository via git: